dailybruin/the-stack/_posts/2020-05-18-professor-demographics.md

 It’s also worth noting that some departments had no professors of some ethnic groups – the data showed that almost every year, there were at least 20 departments that had no Asian professors, African American professors, Chicana(o)/Latina(o)/Hispanic professors or American Indian professors, while there were rarely more than four departments with no white professors.

-Correction: The original version of these graphs incorrectly displayed data that factored in incomplete information of certain demographic groups within certain departments, which BruinX did not provide.
-Those demographic groups have been removed.
+_Correction: The original version of these graphs incorrectly displayed data that factored in incomplete information of certain demographic groups within certain departments, which BruinX did not provide.
+Those departments have been removed._

 <div class="anniegraph">
     <canvas id="proportions_chart"> </canvas>